claytonwramsey/fiddler/README.md

 * Principal variation search (with quiescence)

-* Piece-square table evaluation, plus some simple heuristics
+* Evaluation with piece-square tables, mobility, and some handwritten rules

 * Integrated gradient descent tuner